BtheGit/raymarcher-editor/README.md

 - Add in a cache of the previous tab for the floor editor so you don't lose state when tabbing back and forth (medium priority).
 - Remove support for color formats.
 Use only hex.
 When it has to be different we'll convert on the fly.
 Much nicer to just be able to make assumptions.
 - Could make it impossible to switch outerwalls to floors.
 That would save some time debugging the overflow crashes from the engine.
+- Make a custom dropdown to use for textures that has a preview panel for each texture.
+- Or make a texture picker modal.
+- Add a compass overlay for the game and the grid and add in the player position and direction, so it's clear what is being faced.
+- Can use a canvas overlay (with no pointer events) on the grid to still use native elements but have the player move freely.
+(Otherwise we'll need to consider switching the whole thing to canvas).